youngcm2/laptop/README.md

 ## Security

-- Sensitive files are only scanned by default with `--include-sensitive` (dry run)
+- Sensitive files are only included when explicitly requested with `--include-sensitive`
-- Files are only stored in the backup when explicitly requested with `--store-sensitive`
+- Clear warning is shown when including sensitive files
 - Optional AES-256-CBC encryption for sensitive data with `--encrypt`
 - Encryption key is generated automatically and saved separately
 - Existing files are backed up before being overwritten during installation